smitropoulos/gmm-decisionTrees-Diss-Python/README.md

 # gmm-decisionTrees-Diss-Python

-GMM and Decision Trees for human recognition in complex scenes.

 This MATLAB project has been used in my dissertation to base my research on combining the two methods.

 Note that this is a results oriented project and by no means is optimised.